FAQ

 Still unable to view the real client IP after installing TOA

-The principle of TOA is to extract the option field from the TCP packet, parse the real client IP, and finally replace it through kernel hook functions.
-The socket library used by service programs can obtain the real client IP through the getpeername method.
+The principle of toa is to extract the option field from the TCP packet, parse out the real client IP, and finally complete the replacement through the kernel hook function.
+The socket library called by the service program can obtain the real client IP through the getpeername method.
 PathX does not support IPv6 acceleration.
-If the origin server service is listening to both IPv4 and IPv6 addresses, as is the default in golang services, the TOA module also supports obtaining the client IP.
+If the origin server service listens on both IPv4 and IPv6 addresses, such as the default listening method of a Golang service, the toa module also supports obtaining the client IP.

 If using the http protocol scenario, layer-7 forwarding allows obtaining the real client IP without installing the TOA module: